niutech/showModalDialog/README.md

 When using generators, both `showModalDialog` and `spawn` functions are Promises, so you can use their `then` method and `yield` them.

 When using a fallback, the `showModalDialog` function throws an exception to stop executing code until the modal is closed, then it `eval`s the remaining code of a caller function.

+In order to close the dialog from inside of it, invoke `parent.document.getElementsByTagName('dialog')[0].close();` provided that both documents have the same origin.

 Demo
 ----